TeomanDeniz/NEON_EFFECT_JS/README.md

 - Ensure that the `SVG` filter elements are present in the HTML body.

 ## License
-This project is open-source and available under the MIT License.
+This project is open-source and available under the GPL-3.0 License.

----

-Now, your `README.md` provides a clear explanation of how to use the project.
-Let me know if you need any modifications! 🚀